 Ernie didn’t know why Theo was being so secretive, but he promised to keep schtum.
-Unfortunately, the next time he’d been in the factory he let slip to some of the staff that Theo had called a board meeting.
+Unfortunately, the next time he’d been in the factory he let slip to some of the staff about the planned board meeting.

 He knew he’d slipped up as soon as he said it.
 He forgave himself though.
-After all, he’d had a lot on his mind trying to work out what Theo’s big new idea might be.
-He’d even got into trouble for digging holes in the lawn to look for it.
+He’d had a lot on his mind trying to work out what Theo’s big new idea was.
+He’d even got into trouble for digging up the lawn looking for it.

-Ernie explained all this when Theo rang him from the factory to ask if he knew how the staff had heard about a non-existent board meeting.
+Ernie explained all this when Theo phoned him from the factory to ask if he knew why the staff were asking him about a non-existent board meeting.

 Theo blamed himself for Ernie’s slip of the tongue.
 He knew his favourite cavapoochon couldn’t keep a secret.
-He told Ernie not to worry.
-He also said he’d zoom him later that week to reveal all about his new idea.
+He told Ernie not to worry and that he’d zoom him in a few days to tell him all about his new idea.
 Theo then went to tell his anxious staff he hoped to have some good news for them very soon.

 As promised, Theo zoomed Ernie a couple of days later:

-“Yeo Theo, come on then, spill the beans!!” he asked excitedly.
+“Yeo Theo, come on then, spill the beans – what’s the big idea?” he asked excitedly.